Division (military): Indonesia

 Kostrad infantry divisions are organized into two brigades of infantry (Raider qualified) and a field artillery regiment (the 3rd Division has no artillery regiment, instead it has artillery battalion, the 6th Field Artillery Battalion) as well as combat and service support elements.
 The regional commands' combat and combat support formations, organized operationally as infantry divisions, have one infantry brigade, an operational second brigade made up of battalions administratively under Military Areas and directly reporting infantry battalions under divisional command, and combat and service support battalions, plus an optional armoured cavalry reconnaissance troop.
-This organization may be adjusted to the individual needs of the regional commands, Kodam Jaya's division is made up of one infantry brigade, one armored cavalry brigade and one air defense artillery regiment, together with the support elements.
+This organization may be adjusted to the individual needs of the regional commands, Kodam Jayakarta's infantry division is made up of one infantry brigade, one armored cavalry brigade and one air defense artillery regiment, together with the support elements.
 The Marine Corps divisions are organized into an infantry brigade, an armored regiment (assault amphibian), an artillery regiment and a combat support regiment, plus an administrative regiment responsible for Marine Corps battalions deployed in support of naval bases and shipyards.

 Israel

-The Israeli Defense Forces operates 11 divisions of various sizes that are separated into three categories: regular, territorial and reserve.
+The Israeli Defense Forces operates 13 divisions of various sizes that are separated into three categories: regular, territorial and reserve.
 Regardless of type divisions are organized into brigades.